Why you should use ephemeral environments when you do serverless

 • team members would be fighting over (not literally!) who gets to deploy their feature branch to the shared environment

 Some of these challenges can be mitigated with feature toggles.
-Different feature branches can be live at the same time and only enabled for the developers working on them.
+Different feature branches can be live simultaneously and only enabled for the developers working on them.
 Services like LaunchDarkly [3] are great for this.

 But what do you do when you need to deploy and test some unfinished changes?
 That is, the change is not complete and not yet ready to be reviewed and merged back into master.
 Feature toggles won’t help you in this case.

 Instead, I can deploy the feature branch to a dedicated environment, e.g. dev-my-feature.
 Using the Serverless framework [4], it is as easy as running the command sls deploy -s dev-my-feature.
-This would deploy all the Lambda functions, API Gateway and any other related resources (DynamoDB, etc.) in its own CloudFormation stack.
-I would be able to test my work-in-progress feature in a live AWS environment.
+This would deploy all the Lambda functions, API Gateway and other related resources (DynamoDB, etc.) in its own CloudFormation stack.
+I could test my work-in-progress feature in a live AWS environment.

 Having these temporary CloudFormation stacks for each feature branch has negligible cost overhead.
-There is no traffic in the dev account since it’s only used by the team.
+The dev account has no traffic because it’s only used by the team.
 When the developer is done with the feature, the temporary stack can be easily removed by running sls remove -s dev-my-feature.

 However, long-lived environments exhibit the same problems as long-lived feature branches.
 Namely, they get out-of-synch with other systems they need to integrate with.
 Both in terms of the events coming into your function, such as the payloads from SQS/SNS/Kinesis, etc. As well as data your function depends on, such as those that reside in DynamoDB.